Dee-Des/record_reviews/README.md

 Copilot was very helpful with code suggestions, debugging & troubleshooting.
 Lighthouse was used for accessiblity & performance checks.

-It is worth noting that I chose to use AI outside of my Visual Studio Code to allow me more control over my code.
+It is worth noting that I chose to use AI outside of my Visual Studio Code.
+The reasons for this were twofold.
+Firstly I wanted to maintain full control over my code.Ssecondly I wanted to gain as much knowledge about full stack software development on this course as I possibly could.
+I feel I have achieved both.

 ## Database
 <details>